slim-codes/vue3-advanced-todo-list/README.md

 - Add, edit, delete and check (complete) functionality
 - Control buttons for clearing/checking/unchecking all to-do items
-- Three tabs for displaying all/active/completed todos
+- Three tabs for displaying all/active/completed to-dos
 - Check/uncheck everything in between two to-dos by clicking the last one of them while holding down `Shift` (works with both `Shift` + `click` with left mouse button and `Shift` + `Space Bar` keypress)
 - Drag and drop functionality for moving to-dos around
 - Light/dark theme toggle